samdf96/UVic-Astronomy-LaTex-Template/README.md

 ### Packages (and supplementary files) not Included in TeXLive

 Background: This LaTeX thesis template was essentially made by converting my ApJ submission into the required style given by the University of Victoria (by way of modifying the template made by Caleb Miller).
-Through this process, I attempted to carry-over many useful properties of the `aastex631` style that did not clash with the University's format.
+Through this process, I attempted to carry over many useful properties of the `aastex631` style that did not clash with the University's format.
 These were primarily the citation style and the custom `deluxetable` environments.
 I was unable to get 100% compatibility with the `deluxetable` environment, and as such needed to find a replacement, however, the citation style was able to be formatted to work with the thesis template.
 The two custom files are listed below and found in this repository:

 - `aasjournal.bst`: bibliographic style file for the natbib package
 - `aastex_hack.sty`: extra journal shorthands